 At Michigan Tech, we know establishing your roots takes time.
-The general forestry option allows you to test the waters before committing to a major that fits.
-Spend a semester or two exploring natural resources options in the College of Forest Resources and Environmental Science (CFRES) without losing money or pursuing a degree that might not be the right fit.
+Our general forestry option allows you to test the waters and find the major you want to commit to.
+Spend a semester or two exploring natural resources options in the College of Forest Resources and Environmental Science (CFRES) without losing time or money pursuing a degree that isn't ideal for you.

 Request Information